-SECTION 1 of the act applies when the proposed works is to erect a new party wall which has not already been built on.
+SECTION 1 of the Act applies when the proposed works are to erect a new party wall which has not already been built on.
 There are two types of party wall:

 Party wall type A which is where the party wall stands astride the boundary of land belonging to two or more owners, such as a wall of a building, a wall separating two buildings, or a party fence wall between two separate plots.

 Party wall type B is when a party wall stands fully on one owner’s land but is used by two, or more owners.
 An example of this is when ‘Owner A’ builds a wall to begin with and then ‘Owner B’ has built their building against it without constructing their own wall.